fstevenm/Project-Data-Analysis-and-Data-Visualization-about-Countries-Population-from-1955-to-2020/README.md

 ---

-The full project, include the code, is in the folder 'Data Analysis and Data Visualization about Countries Population'
+The full project, include the code, is in the file with name file 'Data Analysis and Data Visualization - Countries Population from 1955 to 2020.ipynb'

 #### Don't forget to provide the source if you use this project!